WallarooLabs/wally/dagon/README.md

 ```--dotgen``` is a flag that causes dagon to output a graphviz dot file of the topology.
 This flag also skips running any tests.

+Dagon ships with a working example topology name `dagon`, to run it, you should run:

+`python3 dagon.py dagon`

 ## Topology Configuration

 You configure the topology in a config file with the extension ```.ini```.